karinnamonzon/lab3Report/researchingCommands.md

 $ grep -rl "giraffe" written_2/travel_guides/berlitz2
 written_2/travel_guides/berlitz2/PuertoRico-WhatToDo.txt
 ```
 This second example searches for the pattern in a specified path `travel_guides/berlitz2` withing the `written_2` directory.
+It shows that only the `PuertoRico-WhatToDo.txt` has the pattern.

 ---